For thousands of Jews, Israel still doesn’t feel safe after the Oct. 7 attacks. So they’re leaving - WTOP News

 Carmel recalls the frenzied hours before the flight out in which she said to her husband in the privacy of their bedroom: “My God, are we really doing this?”

-They decided not to decide.
+They decided not to decide, opting instead for: “We’re just getting on a plane for now, being grateful.”
 They packed lightly.

-But weeks in Australia became months, and the couple decided to have the baby there.
-They told their families back in Israel that they were staying “for now.”
+On the ground half a world away, weeks became months.
+And they decided: “I’m not going to go back to try to give birth in the war.”
+In December, they told their families back in Israel that they were staying “for now.”

-Associated Press writer Melanie Lidman in Jerusalem contributed to this report.
+Associated Press writers Melanie Lidman in Jerusalem and Tia Goldenberg in Tel Aviv contributed to this report.
 Laurie Kellman is based in London and has been writing about politics and global affairs for the AP for 27 years.
 She reported from Israel from 2020 to 2023.

 Copyright © 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.